This Visual Studio Code vs Atom comparison explains the features and compares the two most used source code editors of the modern world:

 Q #1) Why is the VS Code faster than Atom?

-Answer: It is because the features that Visual Studio Code offers are more of in-built features whereas to use the same features in Atom, you must come from the extensions.
+Answer: It is because the features that Visual Studio Code offers are more in-built features whereas to use the same features in Atom, you must come from the extensions.
 Hence Atom sometimes shows sluggish behavior when it comes to speed.